Near Lily in Langlade County, Wisconsin — The American Midwest (Great Lakes)

 Old Military Road

 Location.
-45° Touch for map.
+45° 20.208′ N, 88° 53.643′ W. Marker is near Lily, Wisconsin, in Langlade County.
+Marker is on State Highway 55 3.7 miles north of State Highway 52 W, on the left when traveling north.
 Marker is in Military Park.
+Touch for map.
 Marker is at or near this postal address: N8722 Highway 55, White Lake WI 54491, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 15 miles of this marker, measured as the crow flies.
 Battle of Mole Lake (approx. 11 miles away); De Langlade (approx. 12.8 miles away); Mecikalski Stovewood Building (approx. 14.6 miles away).